nrother/dynamiclua/trunk/DynamicLua/Readme.txt

 Bugs/Feedback
 -------------
-You might report bugs on the Codeplex site in the Issue Tracker: http://dynamiclua.codeplex.com/workitem/list/basic You can also drop me an email, write to info (ät) niklas-rother (döt) de, in English or German.
+You might report bugs on the Codeplex site in the Issue Tracker: http://dynamiclua.codeplex.com/workitem/list/basic You can also drop me an email, write to info (ät) niklas-rother (dot) de, in English or German.

 Help
 ----